Sister Dorothy Anhaiser

 Currently, she is preparing to open a Spirit Center in Bluntzer, Texas, which will serve as a retreat site for the youth of the diocese.
 Living in a ranch house next to the Spirit Center has given her the opportunity to work with animals of all kinds, a skill she has nearly perfected.
 She has been gifted with a lovely voice and has often joined with her brothers and sisters to sing for the community as well as family get-togethers.
 Jovial, with a keen sense of humor, she is a great leader for the positive.

 Sister Juliane earned a BA degree from Webster College in Webster Groves, Missouri, and a Master’s degree from Ball State University in Muncie, Indiana, attending the latter institution on a National Science Foundation grant.
 Sister’s teaching experience includes the following schools: Cathedral, Sacred Heart, St. Patrick and Christ the King elementary schools in Corpus Christi; St. Gertrude School in Kingsville; Incarnate Word Academy Junior High and High School, and Archbishop Oscar Romero School in Corpus Christi; Villa Maria High School and Incarnate Word Elementary and Junior High Schools in Brownsville.
 Sister was also involved in CCD ministry in Corpus Christi, Violet, Brownsville, Port Isabel and Beeville.
 Summer programs included Foresight for youth in the Diocese of Brownsville, conducted in San Juan, Texas; Bible Study Programs in Door County, Wisconsin; and the Migrant Program in Renville, Olivia, and Redwood Falls, Minnesota, in service to the Texas migrant population there.
+One of the ministries dearest to her hear was at the Mother Teresa Homeless Shelter.
+She also worked at Casa de Esperanza for children in Texas.

 Within the community, she has been an elected delegate to the congregation’s General Chapter.
 Sister worked as a member of various committees and commissions of the congregation – Community Life, Health, Public Relations, Apostolate, Vocation, Formation, Communications and Ongoing Formation.
 She has served as Secretary General of the Congregation of the Sisters of the Incarnate Word and Blessed Sacrament from June 2008 to June 2016.
 After that, Sister assumed some of the internal duties needed at the Motherhouse.